ipfs/js-ipfs-repo/README.md

 `options` is an object which might contain the key `human`, which is a boolean indicating whether or not the `repoSize` should be displayed in MiB or not.

-Returns an Object with the following keys:
+Returned promise resolves to an `Object` with the following keys:

 - `numObjects`
 - `repoPath`